hollowmatt/iamstatsman/README.md

 __Development__:
 I use Sublime Text 2 for my IDE, but you don't have to.
 I also use a MacBook, so if you have Windows specific issues, I can't help you there.

+__Issues__:
+1. Issue with form submission -  need to fix the react form.